-About 155,000 Americans die from lung cancer each year, and using tobacco products has a well-known connection to the disease.
-But as many as 24,000 of those Americans did not smoke or use any form of tobacco.
+About 155,000 Americans die from lung cancer each year, according to the American Lung Association.
+Using tobacco products has a well-known connection to the disease.
+But thousands of those people did not smoke or use any form of tobacco.

 Not using tobacco products greatly reduces the risk of lung cancer, but according to the American Cancer Society, we still have other risks to our lungs.